Tips

 Run it by an adult.
 If a friend tells you they are being abused, it is important to find an adult you and your friend can talk to.
 If this suggestion makes your friend nervous, validate that.
 Also tell them that you’re so worried about them, that you don’t think you can handle it without any additional help.
 Sometimes parents are good people to turn to, as are teachers and school counselors.
 You can also always contact us at the Boys Town National Hotline (800-448-3000).

-Point them in the right direction.
+Do not confront the abuser.
 Although you may want to sweep in and stop someone from hurting your friend, this is probably not realistic or safe to do on your own.
 Therefore, try to get your friend to talk about the abuse with the right person.
 Point them towards trustworthy adults.
-If you are worried your friend may be hurt very soon, call our hotline with them, talk about what to do.
-We're available 24/7.
+If you are worried your friend may be hurt very soon, call Child Protective Services or 911.
+Calling authorities may result in people coming and checking on the safety of your friend and their family, but it is not guaranteed.
+It’s another step you can take if you are worried about your friend.

 Be a good friend.
 Lots of adults can help abused kids, but none of them can replace a friend.
-If your friend has a lot of adults working with them and their family, the best thing you can do is keep your friend included, ask them how they're doing, redirect them to other sources of help when they need it, and keep things as normal as possible.
-Simply being a friend is the main role you play, and it's a really important one.
+If your friend has a lot of adults working with them and their family, the best thing you can do is be there for your friend, ask them how they’re doing, redirect them to other sources of help when they need it.
+Do not put conditions on your support or limit your friend from talking about their situation.
+If your friend seems to need extra help processing what is happening to them, ask a trusted adult to help support them.

 Again, if you’re just not sure exactly what you should do, give us a call.
 We’re always here if you need us!